Internal medicine

 • Fibrates: For particularly high triglycerides

-• PCSK9 inhibitors: For intractable familial hypercholesterolemia (specialized institutions)
+• PCSK9 Inhibitors: Refractory familial hypercholesterolemia (specialized institutions)

 Hyperuricemia and Gout